Lee and Karen Duquette,

 two bears growling at each other. a black bear

-Walking to the other habitats, there were lots of ant holes on the ground.
-The two RV Gypsies noticed one bear staying in a corner of its habitat and repeatedly walking in a very small circle.
-They asked an attendant why the bear was doing that, and they were told that the bear was rescued from a place that kept it in a small cage and it just didn't realize it now had freedom.
-How sad.
+Karen noticed one bear staying in a corner of its habitat and repeatedly walking in a very small circle.
+She asked an attendant why the bear was doing that, and she was told that the bear was rescued from a place that kept it in a small cage and it just did NOT realize it now had freedom.
+How sad!

 sign about the bears and the bear ranch ant mounds